Kuber-2025-02OTUS/mbonga_repo/kubernetes-networks/README.md

     `minikube addons enable ingress`
 -   To check
     `kubectl get pods -n ingress-nginx`
-    `minikube tunnel` <-- use this if you're using MacOS
+-   use this if you're using MacOS
+    `minikube tunnel`

 ## Files